 Drospirenone / estradiol Side Effects

 Not all side effects for drospirenone / estradiol may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to drospirenone / estradiol: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking drospirenone / estradiol:More common
+You should check with your doctor immediately if any of these side effects occur when taking drospirenone / estradiol:More common